kartotherian/kartotherian/README.md

 The core components of the Kartotherian maps tile service

 ## Sources
 Sources is a way to set up data processing pipelines for Kartotherian and Tilerator.
+Any source based on  [tilelive.js](https://github.com/mapbox/tilelive#tilelivejs) specification may be used.
-Sources could be either stored in a set of standalone files, or be embedded in the main configuration file, or a mix of both.
+Source configuration could be located in standalone files, or be embedded in the main configuration file, or a mix of both.
 The sources value in the config file could be a string (file), an object defining the source, or an array of strings and objects.

-`uri` is the only mandatory field, and it specifies how [tilelive.js](https://github.com/mapbox/tilelive.js) will locate and initialize the new source.
+`uri` is the only mandatory field, and it specifies how [tilelive.js](https://github.com/mapbox/tilelive#tilelivejs) will locate and initialize the new source.
 The protocol determines which tile provider will be used.

 Since sometimes not everything can be added as query parameters to the Uri, there is a set of additional keys to help.